Male Athletes and Anorexia

 This suggests that engagement in sport is a significant risk factor for eating disorders in males.
 Further research reveals that certain sports carry more risk than others3.

-- Firstly, male athletes who participate in activities where aesthetics are judged – such as figure skating or diving – are more likely to be preoccupied with appearance and have a higher risk of anorexia.
+- Male athletes who participate in activities where aesthetics are judged – such as figure skating or diving – are more likely to be preoccupied with appearance and have a higher risk of anorexia.

-- Finally, male athletes who take part in sports where low body fat is advantageous, including distance running, are more likely to be anorexic3.
+- Male athletes who take part in sports where low body fat is advantageous, including distance running, are more likely to be anorexic3.

 Indeed, startling similarities have been found between a cohort of distance runners and of females with anorexia, including high self-expectations, tolerance of physical discomfort, preoccupation with food, emphasis on lean body mass and even family and socioeconomic background4.